 Provide a narrative description of your proposed project.

-This project is intended to assess feasibility and produce preliminary designs to reintroduce tidal inundation and fish access to the former pocket estuary at Lowell Point.
+This project is intended to assess feasibility and produce preliminary designs to reintroduce tidal inundation and fish access to the former tidal marsh at Lowell Point.
 Our feasibility assessment will consider the following:

-Potential to re-establish access and beneficial habitat conditions for juvenile Chinook and other salmonids to the former pocket estuary.
+Potential to re-establish access and beneficial habitat conditions for juvenile Chinook and other salmonids to the formertidal marsh .

 An engineering assessment of the long-term self-sustainability of an outlet channel near the location of the existing boat launch, including evaluation of maintenance requirements and the potential to reduce the need for current ongoing maintenance of the boat launch through project design.
+Conceptual designs for access across and/or around the outlet channel will be developed for all alternatives.
+Reconfiguration of the boat launch to allow greater sediment transport will be considered in this assessment.

 Impacts of the project to current recreational uses of the Lowell Point portion of the park and an exploration of ways to enhance and improve park facilities for these purposes.

 Impacts to onsite cultural resources and existing site infrastructure (buildings, roads, utilities, etc).
+Continued access to structures such as restroom facilities, the boat launch and docks, parking areas, picnic shelters, and other valued infrastructure will be primary design consideration for all alternatives.

 Public outreach at regular intervals to solicit input on project planning considerations and preliminary design alternatives.

 Throughout the process, we will coordinate closely with Washington State Parks staff and will support the feasibility and preliminary design work with wetland, topographic, habitat, and hydrologic surveys, along with cultural resources and infrastructure inventories.
 The process will result in the development of preliminary alternatives for channel configuration and outlet location, taking into account fish access, channel sustainability and stability, continued boat launch and parking access, recreational and educational opportunities, and other factors such as infrastructure and construction costs and efficiencies.
+All alternatives will take into account and coordinate with other in-process and planned projects being undertaken by Washington State Parks in order to ensure that our proposed designs can be executed smoothly and that potential efficiencies can be incorporated.

 Public outreach will be critical to the success of this project, so SRSC contract with a qualified consultant who will work with SRSC and Washington State Parks staff throughout the project to develop and implement an outreach plan to inform and educate the public about restoration goals and plans at the site.
 Stakeholder meetings will be held to allow incorporation of input and feedback from user groups and individuals into project design.
 These meetings will be facilitated by the outreach consultant.